The covariance matrix of a random vector is a square matrix that contains all the covariances between the entries of the vector.

 Therefore, the covariance matrix of is a square matrix whose generic -th entry is equal to the covariance between and .

-Since when , the diagonal entries of the covariance matrix are equal to the variances of the individual components of .
+Since when , the diagonal entries of the covariance matrix are equal to the variances of the individual entries of .

-The covariance matrix of a random vector can be computed as follows:
+The covariance matrix of a random vector can be computed using the formula

 The above formula can be derived as follows: